Forest school (learning style): Supporting exceptional children

 The combination of freedom and responsibility has been particularly beneficial to children who lack confidence or whose behaviour is challenging.
 With high adult to child ratios, children can safely experience activities that are often prohibited, such as climbing trees or lighting fires.
 Children have the freedom to explore the area within the forest, this helps the child to learn to manage their own safety and move around comfortably.
 The programme allows children to grow in confidence and independence and extend their abilities.

 Some children do not perform well in classrooms.
-They are encouraged to develop their innate curiosity and develop the motivation to learn.
-They may come from a non-academic family background, may have a short attention span, or may just not be comfortable with the organisation of a teacher standing in front of a group of pupils.
-Boys in general, prefer to be outside, and learn better in this way.
+They are encouraged to develop their curiosity and motivation to learn.
+They may come from a non-academic family background, have a short attention span, or not be comfortable with the organisation of a teacher standing in front of a group of pupils.
+According to one source, boys generally prefer to be outside and learn better in this way.

 In a major study in the US, students with behavioural problems in "Environment as an Integrating Context for Learning" (EIC) programmes caused fewer discipline problems than their traditionally educated peers.
 Similarly, forest schools have been found to help children with additional support needs, including Attention-deficit hyperactivity disorder and autistic children.